fbpx

 4. Explore the applicable solutions

 This step requires you to list down all the solution that you have found from other industries.
-The goal is to filter out the solution that meets the requirement from your industry.
+The goal is to filter out the solution that meets the requirements of your industry.

 In case of our chip manufacturer example, they might not need the air shower or specially designed cleaning equipments to solve their dust problem.
 They can, however, use specialized airflows to prevent dust from flowing across the room.
 They can also incorporate airlocks and specialized filters in their HVAC systems, similar to what cleanrooms of hospitals do.

-The goal of forced association is to encourage you to find relevant solutions in industries that go far and beyond your core domain.
-The 3 examples that I shared in this article are a great proof of how your solution might exist in an industry that you haven’t paid even the slightest attention to.
+The goal of forced association is to encourage you to find relevant solutions in industries far beyond your core domain.
+The 3 examples that I shared in this article are great proof of how your solution might exist in an industry that you haven’t paid even the slightest attention to.

 In a recent project we did for a tobacco company, we gave them solutions to optimize their e-cigarette battery life from a power storage domain.
 Want to read how we did it?
 Click here.